 "He said to me 'look at me and this is what we're going to do'.
 At that point I really started to lose my memory of what happened.
 They put me on oxygen and the paramedic was trying to treat the symptoms.

 "Between here and Bowral Hospital I was essentially lying there in the ambulance holding the paramedic's hand thinking I was on my way out.
 And a very unusual thing came over me, from being very cold and sick and intense and extremely worried, suddenly I had this image in my head of a huge golden butterfly.

-"It appeared, landed on my belly and it was flapping its wings and it started on my feet and just started wrapping me in twine, this golden twine from my feet and I felt completely warm, completely relaxed and completely happy and I remember thinking whatever happens is alright.
+"It appeared, landed on my belly and it was flapping its wings and it started on my feet and just started wrapping me in twine, this golden twine from my feet and I felt completely warm, completely relaxed and completely happy and I remember thinking whatever happens is all right.

-"And then I thought of Oscar and I thought no it's not, it's not alright, and I opened my eyes and I said to David the ambulance guy, 'am I going to die?' and he said 'I've done everything that I can do at this point, now the rest is up to you so you make a decision, what have you got to live for?'
+"And then I thought of Oscar and I thought no it's not, it's not all right, and I opened my eyes and I said to David, the ambulance guy, 'am I going to die?' and he said 'I've done everything that I can do at this point, now the rest is up to you so you make a decision, what have you got to live for?'
 And I thought of Oscar.

 "I remember with the butterfly moment thinking David must have thought I had gone crazy, because I was smiling, maybe it was the drugs.
 And then I passed out.